radumarias/syncoxiders/website/pages/features.md

 # Features

+All sync operations and changes are applied with WAL (Write-Ahead Logging) to ensure file integrity on crash or power loss.
+That is, any changes are first written to WAL and then applied to the file.
+On crash or power loss, the next time the process starts it will apply remaining changes, this repeats until all changes are successfully applied.

+MD5, SHA1 hashes are checked at all times for file integrity.
+After we transfer the files we will compare local hash with remote hash to ensure data integrity.

+All transfers are multi-threaded and resumable.
+I can handles very large files efficiently with parallel and resumable downloads.

 - Sync between providers, Copy, Sync, Move, Two-way sync
 - Conflict resolution
 - Sync local files between multiple authenticated devices